What is it?

 Kia believes that a market that was worth 1.1 million vehicles in Europe in 2016 will reach 2.2 million by 2020.
 In the UK the Stonic is expected to take 10,000 to 15,000 sales in its first full year but the Korean brand’s number crunchers admit that judging by how many the larger Sportage takes, that figure could be conservative.
 This is a very important car for Kia.

 So what makes the brand so confident?
 Well the Stonic is, like every other B SUV, chasing a slice of the market established by the Nissan Juke – it’s a compact car that has been muscled up to offer more road presence that would a traditional small hatch.
 In fact, it is directly evolved from the Kia Rio supermini and built alongside it in South Korea.

-You can’t have all-wheel-drive in your Stonic, because no buyer these days wants SUV go anywhere-ability, they just require SUV go-anywhere looks.
+You can’t have all-wheel-drive in your Stonic, because no buyer these days wants SUV go-anywhere ability, they just require SUV go-anywhere looks.
 They also want lots of connectivity, one of today’s biggest selling points.
-And they want style and personalisation, which is why the upper of the two trim levels, First Edition, include a two-tone body and roof paint job.
+And they want style and personalisation, which is why the upper of the two trim levels, First Edition, includes a two-tone body and roof paint job.

 All this is placed on an attractive body shell, the Stonic presenting a chunky but purposeful visual presence – basically it looks the part, if anything a little sleeker than most of its rivals.

 Buyers of the Stonic are faced with an easy-to-understand line-up.
 There are just two trim levels, ‘2’ and ‘First Edition’, and three engines – the same selection offered to Rio buyers.